CenterForSpatialResearch/Fall2017Workshops/Tutorials/01_ThinkingSpace.md

 We will now save those 215 cities as a separate shapefile, just like we did for the admin_0_countries layer after we joined the UN population estimates to it.

 * **Right-Click** populated_places in the Layers menu, **select** `Save As`.
-* Then in the dialogue box which opens select `Save only selected features`, and save the shapefile in MappingData\Shape as populated_places_2mil.shp.
+* Then in the dialog box which opens select `Save only selected features`, and save the shapefile in MappingData\Shape as populated_places_2mil.shp.
 * This will then be added to our map as a new layer.
 In order to see the new layer clear your selection by clicking the `Deselect features from all layers button.`

 ![Attribute](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/MappingData01/18_Deselect.png)